jedisct1/witx-codegen/README.md

 The generated code is compatible with the WebAssembly standard APIs ([WASI](https://wasi.dev)).

-This tool uses the next (as on April 5th, 2021) revision of the format definition, as implemented in the forthcoming version 0.10 of the Rust `witx` crate.
+This tool uses the next (as on June 9th, 2021) revision of the format definition, as implemented in the forthcoming version 0.10 of the Rust `witx` crate.

 `witx-codegen` is written in Rust, but is language-agnostic.
 The output is meant to be simple to understand.